unbit/uwsgi-docs/RackQuickstart.rst

 Deploying older RubyOnRails
 ***************************

-Older Rails versions are not dully Rack-compliant.
+Older Rails versions are not fully Rack-compliant.
 For such a reason a specific option is available in uWSGI to load older rails app (you will need the 'thin' gem too).

 .. code-block:: ini